Twins vs. Tigers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Carlos Correa, Spencer Torkelson and others in the Minnesota Twins-Detroit Tigers matchup at Comerica Park on Friday at 6:40 PM ET.
+Player prop betting options for Carlos Correa, Spencer Torkelson and others are available in the Minnesota Twins-Detroit Tigers matchup at Comerica Park on Saturday, starting at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!